Kautzmad/Brewery-Finder/final-capstone/back-end/java/README.md

 The authentication controller uses the `UserSqlDAO` to read and write data from the users table.

+<div style="page-break-after: always;"></div>

 ## Testing

 ### DAO integration tests

-`com.techelevator.dao.DAOIntegrationTest` has been provided for you to use as a base class for any DAO integration test.
+`com.techelevator.security.dao.DAOIntegrationTest` has been provided for you to use as a base class for any DAO integration test.
 It initializes a Datasource for testing and manages rollback of database changes between tests.

 The following is an example of extending this class for writing your own DAO integration tests:

 ```
-package com.techelevator.dao;
+package com.techelevator.security.dao;

-import com.techelevator.model.User;
+import com.techelevator.security.model.User;
 import org.junit.Assert;
 import org.junit.Before;
 import org.junit.Test;